davenverse/shellfish/docs/tutorial/file_handling.md

 ### Exercise

-Imagine that you need to create a lot nested files on a directory that also needs the creation of the subsecuent folders.
+Imagine that you need to create a lot of nested files in a directory that also needs the creation of the subsequent folders.
 For that reason, you need to implement a function that creates both the file and the parent directories.
 Can you implement it?
 How?

 @:select(api-style)